qasimyu/grmt/README.md

 #### a) Binary: Only presence/absence of a mutation is distinguished.
 The entry at position [i,j] should be

-* 0 if mutation i is not observed in cell j,
+* 0 if mutation j is not observed in cell i,
-* 1 if mutation i is observed in cell j, or
+* 1 if mutation j is observed in cell i, or
 * 3 if the genotype information is missing

 #### b) Ternary: Heterozygous and homozygous mutations are distinguished.
 The entry at position [i,j] should be

-* 0 if mutation i is not observed in cell j,
+* 0 if mutation j is not observed in cell i,
-* 1 if heterozygous mutation i is observed in cell j
+* 1 if heterozygous mutation j is observed in cell i
-* 2 if homozygous mutation i is observed in cell j
+* 2 if homozygous mutation j is observed in cell i
 * 3 if the genotype information is missing

 ### 2. Cell names (optional)

 A file listing the names of the single cells.
 Each row specifies the name of a single cell.
-If no such file is specified, the cells are numbered from 1 to n.
+If no such file is specified, the cells are numbered from 1 to N (N is the number of cells).

 ### 3. Mutation names (optional)

 A file listing the names of the mutations.
 Each row specifies the name of a mutation.
-If no such file is specified, the mutations are numbered from 1 to n.
+If no such file is specified, the mutations are numbered from 1 to M (M is the number of mutations).

 ## Output File